jmcia2020/BusMall/README.md

-# BusMall
+# Lab: BusMall
-Lab: BusMall
+# Author: Jean McMahon

 Read the document in its entirety before beginning your lab.
-To view this lab assignment in its own tab, click HERE{:target="_blank"}

-Problem Domain
+## Problem Domain
 You've been hired by a startup called BusMall, whose product is similar to the SkyMall catalog found in the seatback pockets on airplanes: a catalog of assorted high-markup products provided to a captive audience seeking a mental escape from the drudgery of travel.
 The difference with BusMall is that instead of their catalog being placed in airplanes, they are placed on local busses while commuting through traffic.

 Since catalogs are expensive to print and distribute, and the products cost money to make and warehouse, and BusMall is a lean startup that needs to carefully watch its expenditures, BusMall wants to feature only the items in its catalog that are the most likely to sell.